jeevitharamsudha16/Automated-Job-Search-and-Cover-Letter-Generator-using-n8n/README.md

 📊 Organization – All job opportunities stored in a single Google Sheet for review.

-# 🚀 How to Run
+## 🚀 How to Run

-Install & Setup n8n
+- Install & Setup n8n

-Use n8n Cloud or self-host.
+- Use n8n Cloud or self-host.

-Create Credentials
+- Create Credentials

-Add Google Sheets API credentials.
+- Add Google Sheets API credentials.

-Add SerpAPI Key.
+- Add SerpAPI Key.

-Add Google AI (Gemini) API Key.
+- Add Google AI (Gemini) API Key.

-Import Workflow
+- Import Workflow

-Import the provided n8n JSON file.
+- Import the provided n8n JSON file.

-Configure Sheet
+- Configure Sheet

-Create a Google Sheet with the required columns.
+- Create a Google Sheet with the required columns.

-Update the workflow to point to your sheet.
+- Update the workflow to point to your sheet.

-Run / Deploy

-Test manually.

-Enable the Cron node for daily automation.
+- Enable the Cron node for daily automation.

-# 📌 Example Output (Google Sheets)
+## 📌 Example Output (Google Sheets)
 Date (IST)	Title	Company	Location	Job URL	Cover Letter

-📢 Conclusion
+## 📢 Conclusion

 This project demonstrates how AI + automation can simplify real-world challenges like job search and applications.
 By combining n8n workflows, SerpAPI job data, Gemini intelligence, and Google Sheets logging, the entire process becomes faster, smarter, and more consistent.